Introduction & Early Life

 Career & Politics

 Following several years in the Lt.
 Governor’s Office, Jovan turned his attention to making a difference locally.
 He served as the campaign manager for Angela Williams in her successful 2010 Primary and General election for State Representative.
-Following her Primary win, he then became the Campaign Manager for Rhonda Fields’ successful 2010 General election campaign, making her the first African American elected to the State House from Arapahoe County Jovan continued to help these first time candidates transition into the 2011 session and watched Representatives Williams and Fields quickly establish themselves as strong leaders at the State House of Representatives.
+Following her Primary win, he also became the Campaign Manager for Rhonda Fields’ successful 2010 General election campaign, making her the first African American elected to the State House from Arapahoe County Jovan continued to help support these first time candidates transition into the 2011 session, and watched as both Representatives Fields and Williams quickly established themselves as strong leaders in the State House of Representatives.

 In 2012, Jovan ran for State Representative of House District 41.
-He was successfully elected to the Colorado House of Representatives on November 6, 2012, receiving over 58% of the vote, and was sworn into office on January 9, 2013.
+He was successfully elected to the Colorado House of Representatives on November 6, 2012, receiving over 58% of the vote.
+He was sworn into the 69th Colorado General Assembly on January 9, 2013.

 In his first term in office, Jovan passed 12 bills into law including: the Colorado Careers Act of 2013 (HB 13-1004); the Colorado ADA Act (SB 14-118); expanded protections from attacks on public places in order to prevent another Aurora Theater Tragedy (HB 14-1271); insurance financial securities reform to prevent another 2008 financial collapse(SB 14-152), 2 Military Relief Fund bills to help our military families(HB 13-1024 & HB 14-1277), and led the fight to ask Congress to raise the Federal Minimum Wage.